lbuchs/WebAuthn/README.md

 * this is propably what you want to use if you want simple 2FA login protection like github, facebook, google, etc.

 ### indirect attestation
 the browser may replace the AAGUID and attestation statement with a more privacy-friendly and/or more easily verifiable version of the same data (for example, by employing an anonymization CA).
 You can not validate against any root ca, if the browser uses a anonymization certificate. this library sets attestation to indirect, if you select multiple formats but don't provide any root ca.
 * hybrid soultion, clients may be discouraged by browser warnings but then you know what device they're using (statistics rulez!)

 ### direct attestation
 the browser proviedes data about the identificator device, the device can be identified uniquely.
-User could be tracked over multiple sites, because of that the browser may show a warning message about providing this data when register. this library sets attestation to direct, if you select multiple formats but and provide root ca's.
+User could be tracked over multiple sites, because of that the browser may show a warning message about providing this data when register. this library sets attestation to direct, if you select multiple formats and provide root ca's.
 * this is probably what you want if you know what devices your clients are using and make sure that only this devices are used.

 ## Resident Credential